changeworld/azure-docs.ja-jp/articles/storage/files/storage-how-to-use-files-windows.md

 # The cmdkey utility is a command-line (rather than PowerShell) tool.
 We use Invoke-Expression to allow us to
 # consume the appropriate values from the storage account variables.
 The value given to the add parameter of the
 # cmdkey utility is the host address for the storage account, <storage-account>.file.core.windows.net for Azure
-# Public Regions. $storageAccount.Context.FileEndpoint is used because non-Public Azure regions, such as soverign
+# Public Regions. $storageAccount.Context.FileEndpoint is used because non-Public Azure regions, such as sovereign
 # clouds or Azure Stack deployments, will have different hosts for Azure file shares (and other storage resources).
 Invoke-Expression -Command "cmdkey /add:$([System.Uri]::new($storageAccount.Context.FileEndPoint).Host) " + `
     "/user:AZURE\$($storageAccount.StorageAccountName) /pass:$($storageAccountKeys[0].Value)"